 Cataracts, a.k.a cloudy lens, is a common condition in dogs, especially among certain breeds and in canine seniors.
 Keep reading to learn everything you need to know about this progressive eye condition.

 According to Mark Bobofchak, DVM, DACVO, a veterinary ophthalmologist at Eye Care for Animals in Akron, Ohio, “cataracts are any cloudiness that develops within the natural lens of the eye.”

 To understand cataracts in dogs, we need to explain the eye anatomy and physiology.
 Namely, the role of the lens is to properly focus light on the retina, which then absorbs the light and transfers it to the brain via the optic nerve.

 The lens itself consists of water and proteins.
 Cataracts develop when the proteins start binding together, forming clumps or cloud-like formations.
 The more proteins join the clump, the more spread the clouding of the lens.

 As a result of the newly formed protein complexes, the light cannot pass through the lens and reach the retina.
 This is the reason dogs with cataracts have impaired or blurry vision.
 As Dr. Mark says, dogs with cataracts can “still see lights and moving objects,” however, they likely “look like shadowy blurs.”
 To be more precise, looking through a lens with cataracts is pretty much like looking through a “heavily frosted window.”

 What Causes Cataracts in Dogs?

-Although the most common cause of cataracts is genetics, there are a number of other factors, illnesses, and conditions that can also cause cataract formation.
+Hereditary cataracts is the most common cause of cataracts in dogs.
+However, there are a number of other illnesses and risk factors that contribute to cataract formation.

 Here is a list of the most common causes of cataracts in dogs: